 It is a great place to visit any time of year, but if snorkelling is your love, come to Churchill from June to September.

-If you haven’t got your own plane, be prepared for the very long Via Rail train ride from Winnipeg Man., heading north.
+If you haven’t got your own plane (who does??), be prepared for the very long Via Rail train ride from Winnipeg, Manitoba, heading north.

-It will take you 2 days to travel 1000 miles, but you can rent a birth if you want to sleep, otherwise enjoy the scenery.
+It will take you 2 days to travel 1000 miles, but you can rent a berth if you want to sleep, otherwise enjoy the scenery.

 Snorkelling with Belugas